 I grew up with the understanding that “Masking” and the sewing was only done by the men, and I never questioned how the Queen’s and child’s suits were made.
 Actually, it was always the men I saw gathering to sew, cook, and perform the ceremonies.
 To this day, well in my circle, the women are a support to the men.
 Most of the time, when the sewing is being done, or during Indian Practice, the women do their own thing and sometimes help out with sewing.
 But over the years, I would learn that there are many women who “Kill em dead with the needle and thread.”
 I have been asked several times if I wanted to Mask, and who knows I just may one day.
 But for now, I’m content with being an heir of the royal family.

-The love and passion for continuing the Black Masking culture run so deep into the souls of those who continue it.
+The love and passion for continuing the Black Masking culture run s deep into the souls of those who sustain the culture.
 I found myself becoming emotional hearing the stories of the Black Masking Indians to this day.
 I was visiting a friend who was in the final stage of putting his suit together.
 As we spoke, the look of death came over his face as he searched his packed Indian Suit closet for a picture frame that contains an image of him in the National Geographic Magazine in the late 80s.
 He told me he did not have his image under “Copyright or Trademark.”
-It took for someone to tell him that his beautiful pink feathered suit was captured by a professional photographer who he would find was paid thousands.
+It took for someone to say to him that his beautiful pink feathered suit was captured by a professional photographer who he would find was paid thousands.
 He attempted to sue, but there’s this thing about being in public.
 Generally, people do not have a reasonable expectation of privacy for anything they do in public, and this was the case for him and others.
 Needless to say, even though he didn’t get to see a few coins hit his bank account, he felt proud to be in the National Geographic.
 To add insult to injury, the picture only describes the person as a nameless Mardi Gras Indian.
 He has gone on to travel all over the world to show off his suits as well.

 It was just my luck to have met and spoken with one of the founders of The Black Men of Labor and Black Masking Indian Cultural Gatekeepers Fred Johnson at my neighbor’s house.
 I was pressured into introducing myself at midnight on Mardi Gras Eve.
 The men and women I sat in the kitchen with took turns telling me, “The man you need to talk to has been sitting in the living room all evening and you back here whining about an interview and the best person to talk to is him.”
 Before I had a chance to introduce myself, they basically gave me his resume, and that made me nervous.
 He ran this, and that spoke to hundreds if not thousands about the culture and interviewed with noted journalists. and here I was “The NOLA Chic” walking into the living room in my lounging attire and a wrapped head sounding straight like a New Orleans girl; “Excuse me, I’m so sorry to bother you, but my friends said you are the man of all things Black New Orleans Culture.”
 It actually worked lol.
 Fred is appeared to be a laid back, highly intelligent, well-spoken, passionate man, with beautiful features, traits, and characteristics of a New Orleans Black Indian.